Gömör County: History

 Gömör is one of the oldest counties of the Kingdom of Hungary, and it was already mentioned in the 11th century.
 The territory approximately between the towns Tiszolc and Rimaszombat, called Kis-Hont was merged with Gemer from 1786 until 1790, and again in 1802.
 After that, it was called Gömör-Kishont.
 Southern parts of region were occupied and ruled by Ottomans between 1553 and 1686 as part of Sandjak of Novigrad) and Sandjak of Holok) in Budin Eyalet and Uyvar eyalet.

-History of Gömör is connected with several noble families, including Ákos family, Bebek family, Csetnekyi family, Mariássy family, Koháry family, Coburg family and the Andrássy family.
+History of Gömör is connected with several noble families, including Ákos family, Bebek family, Csetneki family, Mariássy family, Koháry family, Coburg family and the Andrássy family.

 Gömör played also important part in Slovak National Revival, as many Slovak intellectuals were born or living in the region.
 The first Slovak high school teaching in Slovak was opened in Nagyrőce in 1862.

 In 1920, by the Treaty of Trianon most of the county became part of newly formed Czechoslovakia, except 7.5% of its area around Putnok, which became temporarily part of the Hungarian county of Borsod-Gömör-Kishont.

 After First Vienna Award in 1938, most of region became part of Hungary and the Gömör-Kishont County was recreated.
 This situation lasted until the end of the war, when First Vienna Award was reverted and 92.5% of the area became part of Czechoslovakia again.

 Nowadays, the Slovak part of Gemer and Malohont is situated in two Slovak administrative regions: Banská Bystrica Region and Košice Region.
 Hungarian part of former Gömör County is situated in Borsod-Abaúj-Zemplén County.
 In Hungary the name of Gömör is now preserved only in the name of a small village, Gömörszőlős, the Gömör Museum in Putnok, and in that of Gömöri station, the smaller railway station of Miskolc.
 In Slovakia it is still being commonly used, but only as informal name of the region without administrative independence.
 However, it is one of Slovak Regions of tourism, as Gemerský región cestovného ruchu (Gemer Tourist Region).